hansemannn/titanium-pusher/ios/Carthage/Checkouts/pusher-websocket-swift/README.md

 ## Supported platforms
 - Swift 5.0 and above
-- Xcode 11.0 and above
+- Xcode 12.0 and above
 - Can be used with Objective-C

 ### Deployment targets
-- iOS 8.0 and above
+- iOS 13.0 and above
-- macOS (OS X) 10.11 and above
+- macOS (OS X) 10.15 and above
-- tvOS 9.0 and above
+- tvOS 13.0 and above
-- Not currently compatible with watchOS
+- watchOS 6.0 and above

+### Legacy OS support

+If you need support for older versions of iOS, macOS or tvOS, please use the latest v8.x release of the SDK.

 ## I just want to copy and paste some code to get me started